Code-Institute-Submissions/lastmilestone/README.md

 13. Go back to Groups and Attach Policy.
 Choose your policy.
-Tick the box and attach policy button on the right bottom of the page.
+Tick the box and attach the policy by pressing the button on the right bottom of the page.

-14. Go to Users, add user.
+14. Go to Users, add a user.
 Add a user name and **Programmatic access** then next permissions.
-Add User to the group.
+Add the user to the group.

-15. Click until the end to create user.
+15. Click until the end to create the user.

-16. Download .csv file (containing user keys) This keys need for Django app and Heroku's Config Var.
+16. Download .csv file (containing user keys) These keys need for Django app and Heroku's Config Var.

-17. Than we have to install boto3 and django-storages to Django.
+17. Then we have to install boto3 and Django-storages for Django.
 Add storages to installed apps.

-    Need a setup to let django know which bucket we communicate with.
+    Need a setup to let Django know which bucket we communicate with.

     ```
     if 'USE_AWS' in os.environ: